anujshah1003/Tensorboard-own-image-data-image-features-embedding-visualization/README.md

 ![Alt text]( https://github.com/anujshah1003/Tensorboard-own-image-data-image-features-embedding-visualization/blob/master/tensorboard.PNG?raw=true "tensorboard")

+# To regenerate the embedding logs for feature vectors given in this repositoty

+To regenerate the same embedding logs you can use the feature_vectors_400_samples.txt in the feature_vectors.zip file.

+If you want to generate embedding visulaization for the given feature vector data, you can directly look into [own-data-embedding-visualization.py](https://github.com/anujshah1003/Tensorboard-own-image-data-image-features-embedding-visualization/blob/master/own-data-embedding-visualization.py) script to visualize your feature vectors in embedding visualizer.

+The code is described block wise in the next section of # Generating the embedding logs for your own feature vectors Running this script will generate the embedding logs specified to your system path .
+Then you can run the tensorboard using

+     tensorboard --logdir=/path/to/your log/embedding-logs --port=6006

+       Then open localhost:6006 in a browser

+       Then go to the embedding options in Tensorboard

 # Data used in this Example
 I have used 4 categories with 100 samples in each class - Cats, Dogs, Horses, Humans(Horse riders).The data are stored in data.zip folder
 The Pretrained VGG16 is used to obtain feature vector of size 4096 from the penultimate layer of the network.